Blog Tours: The Complete Guide To Virtual Book Tour Success

 List of virtual book tour opportunities

-Virtual book tour opportunity spreadsheet
+Virtual book tour spreadsheet

 Create a spreadsheet to track the blogs you want to reach out to.
-You can copy-paste this table right here below into a spreadsheet to get started.
-You’ll obviously extend the rows to be a lot more than this!
+You can copy-paste the table below into a spreadsheet to get started.

 Create different columns for:

-- the blog owner/editor’s name
+- The blog owner/editor’s name

-- the website of the blog
+- The website of the blog

-- the email address of who you’re dealing with to pitch your idea
+- The email address of who you’re dealing with to pitch your idea

-- if they accepted or not
+- If they accepted or not

-- when you need to submit your blog post by
+- When you need to submit your blog post by

 Name | Website | Replied Y/N | Submission Deadline | |